DeepTrackAI/DeepTrack2/README.md

 DeepTrack is an open-source library and is licensed under the GNU General Public License (v3).
 For questions contact Giovanni Volpe at giovanni.volpe@physics.gu.se.
 If you are using this library please cite:

 Saga Helgadottir, Aykut Argun, and Giovanni Volpe.
-"Digital video microscopy enhanced by deep learning." arXiv preprint arXiv:1812.02653 (2018).
+"Digital video microscopy enhanced by deep learning."
+Optica 6.4 (2019): 506-513.

 ## Funding